installer Information

 Will the installer move furniture, or do I need to hire a third-party?

 Verify if the installer will move the majority of your furniture or if you’ll need to hire a third-party for oversized furniture and appliances.
+Most installers will move furniture, tear out old carpet, and take the old carpet to the dump for a small fee.

 What type of space and equipment will the installers need access to?